mying2002/Explainable-AlphaFold-Multimer/README.md

 ## Detailed instructions on running code

 # Set up directories on Grace as follows:
 Note: much of this project was designed to run on Grace.
-We recommend copying the following directories and their subdirectories from Github to Grace prior to running any code:
+The following directories and their subdirectories must be copied from Github to Grace prior to running any code:
 - Explainable-AlphaFold-Multimer/deletion_perturb_out
 - Explainable-AlphaFold-Multimer/garbage_out
+- Explainable-AlphaFold-Multimer/python_scripts
+- Explainable-AlphaFold-Multimer/config_files
--
+- Explainable-AlphaFold-Multimer/slurm_scripts